mbrukman/why-svelte/readme.md

 the enterprise-level goals of a megacorp owner, and you may both benefit and sometimes suffer from their web-scale engineering.
-Svelte’s future does not depend on the continued delivery of business value to one company and its direction is shaped in public by volunteers.
+Svelte’s future does not depend on the continued delivery of business value to one company, and its direction is shaped in public by volunteers.
 Regardless of measurable impact,
 Svelte resonates with our emotions and it makes for a good story.